yuleisui/SVF-EclipsePlugin/README.md

 To recreate the project/edit the project:
 1. Download and launch Eclipse RCP
-2. Import the project from this repo into your workspace
+2. Import the project from this repository into your workspace
 3. To test your changes, run as an Eclipse application and create your projects with the necessary files in the Eclipse environment that appears.
 You should be able to enable/disable the plugin in the testing environment through the Configure option that is available when you right click the project name.
 4. To export your plugin, right click on your project name, go to export, as deployable plugin, and export.
 Install and use as specified above